UCLCheminformatics/ScaffoldGraph/README.md

 ### CLI usage

-The ScaffoldGraph CLI is almost analagous to SNG consisting of a two step process (Generate --> Aggregate).
+The ScaffoldGraph CLI is almost analogous to SNG consisting of a two step process (Generate --> Aggregate).

 ScaffoldGraph can be invoked from the command-line using the following command: